Dynamic buckling of elastic rings in a soap film

+The general form of \eqref{eqn:nObserved} with $a=0.25$ is in reasonable agreement with the observations from numerical simulations (dashed line in fig.~\ref{fig:Ramping}), although for small $n$, the errors caused by wrinkle discreteness are non-negligible.

 \paragraph{Conclusion} In this Letter we have studied the dynamic buckling of elastic rings and annuli subject to a controlled compressive force.
 We have shown that pattern selection in this system depends on the geometry of the ring (its thickness-to-width ratio) as well as its mechanical properties.
-Although it is the presence of inertia that allows for the selection of modes of instability other than those observed in static scenarios, the inertia itself does not affect the observed mode number.
-This apparent paradox is resolved by our numerical results showing that modification of the rate of loading is itself enough to select different buckling patterns.
-This suggests a new approach through which different morphologies may be selected in a particular system.
+Although it is the presence of inertia that allows for the selection of modes of instability other than those observed in static scenarios, the inertia itself does not affect the observed mode number when the load is applied sufficiently quickly.
+Otherwise, modification of the rate of loading is itself enough to select different buckling patterns --- a new approach through which different morphologies may be selected in a particular system.
 Moreover, because pattern selection occurs whilst the object deforms elastically (and not plastically \cite{Lindberg1987} or fracturing brittlely \cite{Gladden2005}) changing this dynamic loading might provide a new route for changing the pattern observed in repeated runs with the same elastic object.